 Well, an easy hack is to remove the middle of the rating scale, the ‘neutral’ option, e.g. have a scale of 4 instead of 5 to force managers to decide.
 If you received one of the ‘meh’ reviews, have a heart-to-heart with your manager and highlight where you disagree.
 For example, if you feel you’ve been doing better in a certain area ask for explicit examples of how you could do better and cross-check it with your data points.
 Rating on multiple skills and axes can help, too, compared to a single, unified rating.

 Alice is really good at project management.
 Bob is also great at it, but slightly less so than Alice.
 Their manager rates Bob low on project management because he cannot help comparing him to Alice.
-In reality, both are exceeding expectations on their level with regard to their project management skills.
+In reality, both are exceeding expectations on their level with regards to their project management skills.

 Contrast bias occurs when the manager compares an employee’s performance to other employees instead of the company standard.
 When employees are ranked in comparison, someone must end up at the bottom, even if they are exceeding the company standard.
 The problem isn’t the employee – it’s the goal or standard that has been set.

 The review should have multiple axes and expectations should be clearly laid out in e.g. a leveling system.
 This doesn’t automatically protect against the contrast bias but it makes it harder to happen.
 What I’ve found useful as a manager is to separate each review I write with extra time and do something different in between – e.g. write the review for each engineer on separate days.
 If you feel you’ve been the victim of the contrast bias, always move to refer to the expectation definitions (e.g. leveling system).
 Point out to your manager how you think you’re meeting/exceeding specific expectations.